bogdansoft/notes/java_classes.md

 The primary difference between a constructor in an abstract class and a non-abstract class is that a constructor in an abstract class can be called only when it is being initialized by a non-abstract subclass.
 This makes sense, as abstract classes cannot be instantiated.

+#### Declaring an Immutable Class

+1. Mark the class as final or make all of the constructors private.
+2. Mark all the instance variables private and final.
+3. Don’t define any setter methods.
+4. Don’t allow referenced mutable objects to be modified.
+5. Use a constructor to set all properties of the object, making a copy if needed.

+### Interfaces
+#### Inserting Implicit Modifiers

++ Interfaces are implicitly abstract.
++ Interface variables are implicitly public, static, and final.
++ Interface methods without a body are implicitly abstract.
++ Interface methods without the private modifier are implicitly public